 While Opportunity Zones seem to be a central component of the administration’s messaging, we also identified three potential policy changes that could impact multifamily real estate trends if Trump is re-elected.

-- Fannie/Freddie Conservatorship – Plans to curb GSE lending have been well underway for months and will likely come to completion upon Trump’s reelection.
+- End of Fannie/Freddie Conservatorship – Plans to curb GSE lending have been well underway for months and will likely come to completion upon Trump’s reelection.
 With Fannie and Freddie providing a significant amount of lending support to multifamily projects, this trend will require developers to pursue creative new financing strategies as the industry goes through a period of adjustment.
 Additionally, the recent reform to housing finance makes it more difficult to acquire lending for multifamily projects in states with strong rent control laws.

-- Fair Housing Reform – The White House recently signaled an interest in reforming fair housing law, specifically in rolling back elements of the Affirmatively Furthering Fair Housing rule.
+- Reevaluating Fair Housing Rules – The White House recently signaled an interest in reforming fair housing law, specifically in rolling back elements of the Affirmatively Furthering Fair Housing rule.
 Most attention has gone to recent proposed changes that would prohibit “single events” from falling under the jurisdiction of disparate impact.
 This trend will have the largest impact in metros where strong zoning laws create obstacles for multifamily development.

 Former Vice President Joe Biden’s plan for housing is outlined in detail on the candidate’s website.
 The primary focuses of that plan, regarding the multifamily industry, are zoning reform, financial assistance for home buyers (including a tax rebate for home down payments), and a pledge to increase housing supply.
 Here are a few major highlights: